oslomet-arx-as-a-service/Rapport/process-documentation/process-documentation.md

 ### ToC

 ### Introduction

-The planning for the bachelor project was initiated on the 18.07.2018.
-After that, the development officially started on the 08.01.19 and lasted until 06.05.2019.
-Then, the team worked on this report until the deadline on the 23.05.2019.
-The team has been working in Oslo, at OsloMet university and NAV IT headquarters in Sannergata 2, four days a week with fixed core work hours nine to four.
+This chapter covers the work process of the bachelor project.
+Points of significance include methods and tools that have assisted the team in developing the product and organizing the worflow.

 Agile methods from the Scrum framework have been adopted across the entire duration of the project.

-This report is documentation of the work done on the bachelor project, how the work was organized, as well as discoveries until delivery of this report.

-Over the course of the project period the team has had close contact with the product owner at NAV IT.
+According to the agile manifesto...[Quote agile manifesto] Over the course of the project period, the team has been in close contact with the product owner at NAV IT.
 In the first meeting with the product owner, the minimal viable product was decided.
 "The system should anonymize a tabular data set based on the user’s desired anonymity level with a minimum of K=4 anonymity".
 This functionality was to be delivered in a Python client.
 As a stretch goal the  product owner and the team wanted a web application.

-This document starts with the teams planning and development methods......
+This document starts with the team’s planning and development methods......
 #[need more]

 ### Planning and methods

-This chapter will explain the creation of the team and planning of the project as well as the planning during the project.
-The chapter starts with development methods applied by the team.
-Followed by project phases and the project conclusion and documentation.
+This chapter explains the creation of the team and planning of the project as well as the planning during the project.
+The chapter starts with development methods applied by the team, followed by documentation about project phases and conclusion.

 ### Development methods